php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 4. Implementations
 ------------------

-Implementations MAY contain additional features and MAY differ in how they are implemented.

 For example implementations, please see [the relevant wiki page][].
 Example implementations MUST NOT be regarded as part of the specification.
 They are examples only, and MAY change at any time.